-Examples of other course types include Independent Study, Clinicals, Practicums, and Research courses.
-When looking at your schedule or looking up classes in PipelineMT, you can identify course types by the location, meeting type, or attributes of the course.
+Examples of other course types include Independent Study, Clinical, Practicum, and Research courses.
+When looking at your schedule or looking up classes in PipelineMT, you can identify course types by the location, section number, meeting type, or attributes of the course.
 See descriptions of each course type below, along with screenshots of how to identify them.
 If you have any concerns about how a course will be offered, please contact the instructor of the course or the department offering the course.

 A few notes about course types:

 - Out-of-state students seeking to take advantage of the eRate tuition must be in "Online" courses only.
-Registering for any courses with a meeting pattern, including Remote or Hybrid courses, will not qualify a student for eRate tuition.
+Registering for any courses with a meeting pattern, including Synchronous (Remote) courses, will not qualify a student for eRate tuition.

 - Course types are not changed on courses once Priority Registration has started for a semester and students are registered in the course.
 Any changes to a course type would require the course to be canceled entirely.
 Students would then have to choose a different section of that course or another course entirely.
 Departments will send an email notification to enrolled students if a course has to be canceled for any reason before the semester begins.